csebuetnlp/banglanmt/training/README.md

                         start training from this checkpoint --do_train            Run training
   --do_eval             Run evaluation
-  --do_preprocess       Run the preprocessor to create binary files.
-Delete
-                        previous files if theres any.
   --nbest NBEST         sentencepiece nbest size --alpha ALPHA         sentencepiece alpha
 ```